 All proposals will be reviewed prior to each term of fieldwork by the field faculty and revised as needed in conjunction with the student's Educational Agreement.
 All revisions to the proposal are subject to the review and approval of the student's assigned field faculty.
-Students are required to submit an "Employment Based Field Placement Schedule Documentation for Subsequent Term" form to their assigned field faculty each term which clearly delineates their field instruction and their employment schedules for the term: http://www.ssw.umich.edu/programs/msw/ofi/EmploymentBasedScheduleDocumentationForSubsequentTerm.pdf.
+Students are required to submit an "Employment Based Field Placement Schedule Documentation for Subsequent Term" form to their assigned field faculty each term which clearly delineates their field instruction and their employment schedules for the term.
+This form can be found under MySSW on the School of Social Work web site.
 These must be signed by the student, the field instructor, and the current employment supervisor.